gocd/gocd-vault-secret-plugin/Readme.md

 ```

 ### Configure the plugin
-The plugin requires secret config in order to connect with vault -
+The plugin needs to be configured with a secret config in order to connect to Vault.
+The configuration can be added from
+the Secrets Management page under Admin > Secret Management.

+Alternatively, the configuration can be added directly to the config.xml using the <secretConfig> configuration.

 ```xml
 <secretConfigs>